Skip to content

 1. Add Claim to the Claims Tree

-2. Generate Proof for State Transition
+2. Generate ZK Proof for State Transition

-3. Verify the Proof On-Chain
+3. Verify ZK Proof On-Chain

 Note: The Identity State Transition happens not only when an identity adds a new claim to the Claims Tree, but also when a claim gets updated or revoked (by adding it to the revocation tree).